RichardLitt/standard-readme-linter-regex/README.md

 issuesLink:false
 license:true
-codeRepo:false # Note: This is dumb, and matches the string in the example above. ccLicense:false # mitLicense disabled for non-code Repos. mitLicense:true copyright:true copyrightYear:true
+codeRepo:false # Note: This is dumb, and matches the string in the example above. ccLicense:true # mitLicense disabled for non-code Repos.
+Same error with matching. mitLicense:true copyright:true copyrightYear:true